syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-find-and-replace.md

 You can find and replace the text by matching case also.

-The following code example illustrates how to find a particular text by matching its case.
+The following code example illustrates how to find all occurences of a particular text by matching its case.

 {% tabs %}